entirelymagic/RestApiProject/README.md

 Manage user profile feed items

 Learned:
-  -how to create a working local development server, -how to use Django Models to create database, -enable and use Django Admin
+  - how to create a working local development server,
+  - how to use Django Models to create database,
+  - enable and use Django Admin
-  -use Django dev server to run and test the code -deploy the app to AWS
+  - use Django dev server to run and test the code
+  - deploy the app to AWS

+Navigation details:
  - api/ - you can check the API main view using api/
  - api/login/ - to login with the user and generate a Token /
               can use Mode header from Google Chrome with name Authorization Token 33f5c3afc06a45360aa2d0ab21d642621991628b as example